 - Understand “Lender Liability” issues- such as Breach of Contract and Breach of Fiduciary Responsibility.

 Lastly, a word of warning: Do not use spreadsheets to manage budgets and disbursements- they are unreliable, error-prone, and disappear at very inconvenient times, and they simply won’t let you scale.

-Community banks would benefit by adopting technology that is scalable and efficient, redundant, and maintained on the cloud.
+Community banks would benefit by adopting technology like our construction draw software, that is scalable and efficient, redundant, and maintained on the cloud.
 This will translate into a good user experience for builders, borrowers, and the bank.
 With a scalable software solution, draw disbursement personnel can easily handle a much larger workload without adding additional staff.

 Use the suggestions in this article to start or expand your construction loan programs.
 For more information regarding best practices and technology to scale operations, contact Land Gorilla.